liezzzlll/liezzzlll/poetry.md

 We can create long-lasting ideas\
 Things\
 Art\
-That surpasses the inevitable turbulence of time
+...that surpasses the inevitable turbulence of time

 ## falling
 We ate my favorite food\